BuoyantIO/hazl-orders-playground/dashboard.md

     - By warehouse
 - Other statistics

-The full [JSON model](./dashboard-json-model.json) for the dashboard.  _Feel free to use it to build your own dashboards!_
+The full [JSON model](dashboards/hazl-dashboard-gui.json) for the dashboard.

 ## Panels: Traffic